esterUOC/esterUOC.github.io/Challenge0/Lesson4.md

 So in this way we will have many cpp files compiled individually, generating each of them an .obj file.
 Once the compiler has created all these .obj files from all the cpp files in our solution, we need to combine them all to create a single binary file (.exe), this will be the function of the Linker.

-The linker basically takes all these .obj files, and matches them in such a way that we get a single file.
+3. The linker basically takes all these .obj files, and matches them in such a way that we get a single file.

-In VisualStudio we can configure the Linker in the "Linker" tab.
-Highlight:
+In VisualStudio we can configure the Linker in the "Linker" tab:

 -	In the "General" section: we can define external directories to access static or dynamic libraries, in case our solution needs them.

  ![5](https://github.com/esterUOC/esterUOC.github.io/assets/128288660/b0923688-2018-4c07-815d-9b05493b4f38)

-## COMPILE
+## Compiling example

 Now that we understand the phases of building our project, let's see how we can build in VS.

-1. To compile a single cpp file we can do thisclicking ctrl+F7, or from the VS toolbar, this option is not found by default, to add it we will have to:
+1. To compile a single cpp file we can do this clicking ctrl+F7, or from the VS toolbar, this option is not found by default, to add it we will have to:

 		i.
 By clicking the right mouse button on the toolbar, we add the "Build" section